CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 The hierarchical data storage with XML is experiencing a renaissance XML = a metalanguage based on it through structural and content restrictions
       application-specific languages ​​can be defined

+## 17th September, 2020

+Yeah Today I revised a very dirty code (bingo exercise).
+My trainer found it extremely entertaining to show my mega-redundant code publicly.
+I took it with humor.

+Also, I finally finished the Divide and Conquer example.
+After 2 endless hours of debugging, I found the bug.
+I iterated over the whole array instead of over the sub-arrays.

+All in all it was a successful Java day!